 The Council next determines the levelized total resource cost of energy savings from all measures that are technically feasible.
-TRC net levelized cost includes all quantifiable cost and benefits directly attributable to the conservation measures such as changes in consumption of other-fuels, operations and maintenance expenses, non-electric costs or benefits such as water savings, and environmental costs and benefits.
-11 Benefits include deferred transmission and distribution expansion costs on the electric system if measures reduce coincident peak load.
+TRC net levelized cost includes all quantifiable cost and benefits directly attributable to the conservation measures such as changes in consumption of other-fuels, operations and maintenance expenses, non-electric costs or benefits such as water savings, and environmental costs and benefits.10 Benefits include deferred transmission and distribution expansion costs on the electric system if measures reduce coincident peak load.
 Estimating TRC net levelized cost requires comparing all the costs of a measure with all of its benefits, regardless of who pays those costs or who receives the benefits.
-In the case of efficient clothes washers, the cost includes the difference (if any) in retail price between the more efficient ENERGY STAR model and a standard efficiency model, plus utility program administrative and marketing costs.
-12 On the other side of the equation, benefits include the energy and capacity savings, as well as water and wastewater treatment savings.
-13 While not all of these costs and benefits are paid by or accrue to the region's power system, the total resource cost perspective is used because all costs must be included in resource comparisons and because, ultimately, it is the region's consumers who pay the costs and receive the benefits.
+In the case of efficient clothes washers, the cost includes the difference (if any) in retail price between the more efficient ENERGY STAR model and a standard efficiency model, plus any utility program administrative and marketing costs.
+On the other side of the equation, benefits include the energy and capacity savings, as well as water and wastewater treatment savings.11 While not all of these costs and benefits are paid by or accrue to the region's power system, the total resource cost perspective is used because all costs must be included in resource comparisons and because, ultimately, it is the region's consumers who pay the costs and receive the benefits.
 For some measures, TRC net levelized cost is less than zero because electric plus non-electric benefits exceed cost.

 The Council's analysis assumes conservation measures comply with environmental regulations and thus incorporate any cost associated with compliance.
 In developing its methodology for determining quantifiable environmental costs and benefits, the Council also considered assessing benefits of environmental effects after compliance with environmental regulations.
+Health benefits are The estimates of health impacts from reduced wood smoke have wide error bounds.
+As an example, a screening analysis on impacts of a region wide ductless heat pump program was conducted by Regional Technical Forum contract analysts.
+The analysis indicated that the monetary value of health benefits ranged from about 20 percent to 200 percent of the value of the electricity saved.

-Health benefits are one example of environmental benefits that may be directly attributable to some conservation measures.
+one example of environmental benefits that may be directly attributable to some conservation measures.
 For example, installing energy-efficiency measures that improve the heating efficiency of a home where wood is burned for heat may result in less burning of wood and thus reduced harmful particulate air emissions.
 For example, installing a ductless heat pump, which is often in the same room as the existing stove, might result in a homeowner relying more on the ductless heat pump to stay warm and, in return, less on the wood stove.